quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 - We should disfavour ParamConverterProvider and allow `@Context` on `ParamConverter` since it has a type param, we could scan those at build time rather than do runtime-resolving.

+*** Not tested by the TCK (and not implemented)

+- Parameter converters that throw exceptions should produce NOT_FOUND or BAD_REQUEST, and we implemented it for method params, but not for beanparams/resource fields.
+- SSE client should reconnect with Last-Event-Id.
+- SSE client should handle certain HTTP status codes from the server.
+- Callbacks on AsyncResponse